 Scorpio Bulkers Inc. Announces the Sale of a Kamsarmax Vessel

 /EIN News/ -- MONACO, Oct.
-02, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers, Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Sousta, a 2016 built non-scrubber-fitted Kamsarmax vessel, for approximately $18.5 million.
+09, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers, Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Conga, a Kamsarmax vessel built in 2015, for $18.4 million.
 Delivery of the vessel is expected to take place in the fourth quarter of 2020.
-The sale is expected to generate additional liquidity of approximately $5.2 million.
-In addition, the Company will save approximately $1.0 million in budgeted drydocking costs during the fourth quarter of 2020.

 About Scorpio Bulkers Inc.